| | |

 attitude necessary to own and use a specific pistol

 model safely.”
-Lessons
+Lessons1.
+Introduction

 to Pistol Safety, Parts, and Operation 2.
 Introduction